MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 - Load balancing and content delivery services
 - Hybrid connectivity services

-The transition away from using legacy network security technologies can prevent an attacker from accessing environments or moving across them to inflict additional damage (the **Assume breach** Zero Trust principle).
+The transition away from using legacy network security technologies can prevent an attacker from accessing environments or moving across them to inflict widespread damage (the **Assume breach** Zero Trust principle).

 ## Reference architecture